selhorn/f5-openstack-docs/docs/heat/index.rst

 Templates
 ---------

-The F5 Heat templates provision resources and BIG-IP services in an OpenStack cloud.
+The :ref:`F5 Heat templates <heat:home>` provision resources and BIG-IP services in an OpenStack cloud.
 F5's Heat templates follow the `OpenStack Heat Orchestration Template`_ (HOT) specification.
 They can be used in conjunction with `F5 iApps <https://devcentral.f5.com/wiki/iApp.HomePage.ashx>`_ to deploy BIG-IP VE instances and Local Traffic Manager services.

 The F5 Heat templates come in two flavors: :ref:`supported <heat:f5-supported_home>` and :ref:`unsupported <heat:unsupported_home>`.